Before you begin recruiting, identify what capabilities and diversity you need for the role to build the best team:

 Identify how the position contributes to the workforce plan

 Assess how the position fits into your agency’s strategic workforce plan, enabling you to identify the critical gaps needed at a team and individual level to achieve the short- and long-term objectives.

 You can then determine what is missing or needs to be more strongly represented in your team.

-Where there is an ongoing requirement for the role, a chief executive must fill the role permanently rather than by extended temporary employment.
+Where there is an ongoing requirement for the role, a chief executive must fill the role permanently rather than by extended fixed term temporary employment.